When running ASP.NET Core 2:

 So the final output of a .csproj might look a little something like this.
 Note lines 5,6, and 32.

-This will still generate a .PrecompiledViews.dll in the root of your publish directory.
+This will still generate a .PrecompiledViews.dll in the root of your publish directory and you will still have no refs folder.

 This simplicity in order to get precompiled views is yet another win for the .csproj style ASP.NET Core projects over project.json.